foundriesio/docs/source/rtos/branching.rst

-For example, the ``17.05`` monthly snapshot branch in the manifest repository contains a manifest file which tracks the work done in May 2017 for the Genesis source code repositories.
+For example, the ``17.05`` monthly snapshot branch in the manifest repository contains a manifest file which tracks the work done in May 2017 for the RTOS MicroPlatform source code repositories.
 Similarly, the ``17.06`` branch in the manifest repository contains a manifest tracking June 2017.

-The other (non-manifest) Genesis Git repositories have branches named ``ltd-YY.MM``.
+The other (non-manifest) RTOS MicroPlatform Git repositories have branches named ``ltd-YY.MM``.
 These contain development work for month MM of year YY.

-.. _branching-trunk:
+.. _rtos-branching-trunk:

 Trunk Development
 -----------------